sumocoders/FrameworkCoreBundle/docs/frontend/frontend-development.md

 The styling of the FrameworkCoreBundle is base in a separated npm package, namely [FrameworkStylepackage](https://github.com/sumocoders/frameworkStylePackage).

 The base scss file is `style.scss` and is placed in `/assets/styles` in the FrameworkCoreBundle.
 There is also `style-dark.scss` for the dark theme.
-The last file that is by default in this folder is `mail.scss`.
+The last default file in this folder is `mail.scss`.
-All 3 of these files import the appropriate file from the [FrameworkStylepackage](https://github.com/sumocoders/frameworkStylePackage).
+These 3 files import the appropriate file from the [FrameworkStylepackage](https://github.com/sumocoders/frameworkStylePackage).

 The layout is based on [Bootstrap5](https://getbootstrap.com/docs/5.1/getting-started/introduction/), so don't create new components when there's already a Bootstrap component available.
 Also try to customize as much of the